 What are mergers, acquisitions and private equity?

 Mergers, acquisitions and private equity are essential components of business operations, as they assist companies to increase their value.
-Earning an MA in mergers, acquisitions and private equity can help students become business professionals who are capable of handling corporate financial issues.
+Earning a Master in mergers, acquisitions and private equity can help students become business professionals who are capable of handling corporate financial issues.

-Graduates of the MA in Finance and Investment (Mergers, Acquisitions and Private Equity) will possess career-ready skills in:
+Graduates of the Master in Finance and Investments (Mergers, Acquisitions and Private Equity) will possess career-ready skills in: